There are a number of things that determine how well you process what is happening in your life, two of which are:

 What Happens In Therapy?

-✓ What your Ideal solution is – that is, what you would like to achieve from the sessions.
+What your Ideal solution is – that is, what you would like to achieve from the session.

 When Therapy is not Working

-If you are getting regular counselling and it is not working, speak with your therapist to find out “why”.
-If nothing is working, it may pay to move on and find someone who can help you.
+If you are getting regular counselling and it is not working, find out “why” and maybe move on and find someone who can help you.